Terms and Conditions

 16. PRICES AND BROCHURE ACCURACY

-Please note, the information and prices shown in this brochure may have changed by the time you come to book your holiday.
-Whilst every effort is made to ensure the accuracy of the brochure and prices at the time of printing, regrettably errors do occasionally occur.
+Please note, the information and prices shown in this website, brochure or any information provided to you by verbal communication, email or letter may have changed by the time you come to book your holiday.
+Whilst every effort is made to ensure the accuracy of the website, brochure and any other means of communication with you and prices at the time of writing / printing, regrettably errors do occasionally occur.
 You must therefore ensure you check all details of your chosen holiday (including the price) with us at the time of booking.

 This brochure / website is our sole responsibility.
 It is not issued on behalf of and does not commit any independent organisation/carriers whose services are featured in it.